Public Private Partnerships

 A “PPP” or “P3” is a public-private partnership where the government and a private sector partner enter into an agreement to design, build, finance and/or maintain a piece of infrastructure.
 A P3 agreement can include any combination of these functions; one size does not fit all.

-The City has used this funding model for both the North Commuter Parkway & Traffic Bridge Replacement Projects and the Civic Operations Centre.
+The City has used this funding model for both the North Commuter Parkway & Traffic Bridge replacement projects and the Civic Operations Centre.
 For all of these projects, this funding model proves to be the most fiscally responsible and efficient way to ensure we are providing residents with the services they want and need, planning for future growth and enhancing the quality of life for everyone within Saskatoon.

 Right approach and right for taxpayers